-Top companies and organizations within business, technology, fashion/retail, media and entertainment, and consumer products, as well as government agencies and nonprofit organizations recruit through OCR.
+Top organizations within business, technology, fashion/retail, media and entertainment, and consumer products, as well as government agencies and nonprofit organizations recruit through OCR.
 View a list of companies that have recruited at USC.

 - Create a connectSC account.

 - Upload your resume into connectSC under the “Documents” tab.
 You can also upload other employment-related documents, such as cover letters and unofficial transcripts.
 Be sure to select an appropriate “Default” resume.

-- Meet with a career counselor or internship adviser for help with your resume or cover letter during drop-in hours.
+- Meet with a career counselor or internship advisor for help with your resume or cover letter during drop-in hours.